tiarno/reachtim/content/articles/statrep_univ.md

   sashelp.tmplmst(read);
 ```

-Once you have done that, youS tell SAS where to look for your templates whenever you want to refer to the tagset.
+Once you have done that, you tell SAS where to look for your templates whenever you want to refer to the tagset.
 To do so, add *the same code block* to the beginning of the automatically-generated SAS program that creates the outputs.